Staff Directory

 1071 Palmer Commons • 100 Washtenaw Ave.

-Jonathan West (he/him/his) earned his first Bachelor's from the University of Michigan (UofM), his Master's from Full Sail University, is working on his second Bachelor’s at Wayne State University, and has worked as a producer since 2003.
-Originally an Educational Producer with UofM’s College of Engineering, he co-founded and co-managed three independent film companies, and most recently was a COVID Safety Manager for the Purple Rose Theatre in Chelsea, MI, while also working as a Data Safety Analyst.
-Having performed for the past 15 years throughout the state and the nation on stage, for film and television, and as a voice artist, he currently manages the scheduling, logistics, and finances of Players performances held virtually, at the UofM campus, and at institutions and conferences all over the U.S. and abroad.
+Jonathan West (he/him) earned a Bachelor of Science in Engineering from the University of Michigan (U-M), his Master of Fine Arts from Full Sail University, and has worked as a producer since 2003.
+Originally an Educational Producer with U-M’s College of Engineering, he co-founded and co-managed three independent film companies and recently was a COVID Safety Manager for the Purple Rose Theatre in Chelsea, MI, while also working as a Data Safety Analyst.
+Having performed for the past 15 years throughout the state and the nation on stage, for film and television, and as a voice artist, Jonathan is represented by Olga Denysenko through P+ and is studying at Edge Studio out of New York.
+He currently liaises on behalf of company members with the Actor’s Equity Association, acts as a 2nd Director for various CRLT film productions, and manages the scheduling, logistics, and finances of The Players theatrical performances held virtually, at all U-M campuses, and at institutions and conferences all over the U.S. and abroad.

 Tershia Pinder–Grover